xikaij/fredkin-koehler/README.md

 *3. Run example.*

-An example is provided in the top directory.
+An example is provided in the *./tests/unit_sphere* directory.
 The input files are

 > fredkin-koehler.i